danielphung01/destination-vacation/README.md

 * Search Screen
    * User can search for places nearby
    * User can use search bar to look for destinations
+   * User can pick between “Food”, “Things to do”, and “Scenery”
 * Info Screen
-   * User can view different options available to do at destination
+   * User can view search results with selected filters
-   * User can pick between “Food”, “Things to do”, and “Scenery”
+   * User can view more information on selected locations

 ### 3. Navigation